2006 Costa Rican general election: Óscar Arias

-Arias had been seen as the front runner throughout the campaign.
-Arias served as President of Costa Rica from 1986 to 1990.
-He is best known worldwide for his role in the signing of the Esquipulas Peace Agreement which is regarded as the crucial plan which led to the eventual end to the series of civil wars that took place throughout Central America, most notably in Nicaragua, El Salvador, and Guatemala, during the 1980s.
-For his role he was awarded the Nobel Peace Prize in 1987.
-With the monetary portion of the award he started the Arias Foundation for Peace and Human Progress, an advocacy group for demilitarization, women's rights and conflict resolution through dialogue.
-Through this group Arias helped to settle conflicts throughout Latin America, participating in the process to demilitarize Haiti and Panama.
+Óscar Arias, the candidate of the National Liberation Party (PLN), was widely regarded as the frontrunner throughout the campaign.
+Arias had previously served as President of Costa Rica from 1986 to 1990.

+Internationally, he was best known for his role in promoting the Esquipulas Peace Agreement, which contributed to the resolution of armed conflicts in Central America during the 1980s, particularly in Nicaragua, El Salvador, and Guatemala.
+In recognition of these efforts, he was awarded the Nobel Peace Prize in 1987.
+He later established the Arias Foundation for Peace and Human Progress, an organization dedicated to peacebuilding, demilitarization, conflict resolution, and the promotion of human rights Through this group Arias helped to settle conflicts throughout Latin America, participating in the process to demilitarize Haiti and Panama.

 Arias made the fight against poverty and corruption the headlining issues of his campaign.
 During public appearances he promised to provide scholarships to poor families so their children could stay in school and not have to work (a promise he fulfilled on his first day in office), and spoke about the urgency of signing the Central American Free Trade Agreement in order to create high-paying jobs for Costa Rica's youth.

 With the pre-election opinion polls favoring Óscar Arias, he did not foresee such stiff competition from his closest rival Ottón Solís.
 At first count, there was a difference of only 0.4% (Óscar Arias = 40.6% vs Ottón Solís = 40.2%), or about 3,200 votes.
 Large numbers of voters supporting candidates other than Óscar Arias and Ottón Solís chose to cast their ballot for Ottón Solís at the last minute, with the objective of keeping Óscar Arias from winning the elections.

 Election laws in Costa Rica dictate, among other things, that a candidate requires 40% of the votes to avoid a second round of voting for election of the President.
 Further, in case of a tie with candidates having the same number of votes, the elder of the two wins the seat.